 What is the Anti-Separatism Law?

 The principle of laïcité has long been a part of the French political fabric.
-Since its declaration in 1905, this principle asserts the French government’s neutral position in religious matters, giving the people the freedom to practice any or no religion.
+Since its declaration in 1905, this principle asserts the French government’s neutral position in religious matters, giving the people the freedom to practice any or no religion1.

 There is much controversy surrounding this principle in French society, with the concept of freedom of expression being misunderstood especially by communities outside France.
 This is mostly because the term laïcité has no direct equivalent in the English language.
-It is usually translated to “Secularism” in English, which blurs its actual meaning of encouraging neutrality towards religion.
+It is usually translated to “Secularism” in English, which blurs its actual meaning of encouraging neutrality towards religion2.

 In light of the murder of French educator Samuel Paty in 2020, the French government introduced the Anti-Separatism Bill to address the proliferation of hate speech on online platforms.
 The law is in line with the French government’s anti-terrorism efforts, providing a framework for the countering of “separatism” and measures against forming counter-societies and radical groups.

 Among other things, the law aims to guarantee neutrality in organizations that work with public institutions, train public officials on secularism, and appoint a contact person for issues related to secularism within all public administrations.